Epidurality/NeoFly-Tools/README.md

 ## Planned Updates:
 - Soon:
-    - Show warning for when the Optimizer does not have current Hangar info
 	- Option to include ALL missions (not just ones with destination markets) in the Goods Optimizer.
 	- Show a summary of your 'company' showing daily income, # missions flown, etc.
 - Not as soon: